-We have carried out our audit according to the professional standards applicable in France; these standards require us to perform investigations to obtain reasonable assurance that the parent company financial statements do not contain material misstatements.
-An audit involves verifying, through sampling or other selection methods, the facts justifying the amounts and information disclosed in the consolidated financial statements.
-It also consists of evaluating the accounting principles used, the material estimates made and the overall presentation of the accounts.
-We believe that the facts we have obtained are sufficient and appropriate on which to base our opinion.
+We conducted our audit in accordance with professional practice standards applicable in France.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
+An audit includes examining, using sample testing techniques or other selection methods, evidence supporting the amounts and disclosures in the consolidated financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made, as well as evaluating the overall financial statement presentation.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a reasonable basis for our opinion.